CDLUC3/ezid/doc/apidoc.2.rst

 Metadata profiles
 -----------------

-There is no requirement that an identifier have any citation (descriptive) metadata, but uploading at least minimal citation metadata to EZID is strongly encouraged to aid in the understanding of what the identifier represents and to facilitate the identifier's long-term maintenance.
+EZID allows "citation metadata" to be stored with an identifier, i.e., metadata that describes the object referenced by the identifier or that otherwise gives the meaning of the identifier.
+In certain cases certain metadata elements are required to be present; see `Metadata requirements & mapping`_ below.
+This section describes only the general structure and naming of citation metadata in EZID.

 EZID supports several citation metadata "profiles," or standard sets of citation metadata elements.
 By convention, a metadata profile is referred to using a simple, lowercase name, e.g., "erc", and elements belonging to that profile are referred to using the syntax "`profile`:hl1:.\ `element`:hl1:", e.g., "erc.who".

 Currently EZID treats profiles entirely separately, and thus an identifier may have values for multiple metadata profiles